 NOTE: Pilots must be members of the Sky Surfing Club or one of the clubs the SSC has a Reciprocal Agreement with.
 Visitors and guests are not permitted.

-Any pilot who slope lands below the barbed wire fence must carry their canopy back over the fence at the stile and then return to the launch area.
+Any pilot who slope lands below the barbed wire fence must carry their canopy back over the fence at the style and then return to the launch area.

 Also known as Wether Down.